jwardsmith/Blue-Team-Scripts/Incident Response/PICERL Cheat Sheet.md

 - Looking for Artifacts to Come Back - are we checking regularly to see if the attacker has returned?

 ### Lessons Learned

+*Document what happened and improve our capabilities.*

+- Report - have we developed a follow-up report?
+- Meeting - have we scheduled a Lessions Learned meeting?
+- Apply Fixes - based on what we learned, have we got appropriate approval and funding to fix our processes, technology, incident-handling capabilties?